Spectrum of Hopeis now MySpot.

 • Unusual play

-Get Support With Spectrum of Hope
+Get Support With MySpot Care

 We have multiple locations in Texas and in-home therapy options to accommodate your loved one’s individual needs.
 For comprehensive autism diagnostic services, in-clinic therapy, in-home therapy or any questions you may have, contact us today.